bdougie/blog/source/posts/2017-01-30-stacks-and-queues-in-go.md

 ```

-I am trying to avoid using as many non-standard library packages as possible, so I also opted in writing my own implementations of **Pop()**, **Push()**, etc but couldn't help but be inspired from godash.
+I am trying to avoid using as many non-standard library packages as much as possible, so I also opted in writing my own implementations of **Pop()**, **Push()**, etc but couldn't help but be inspired from godash.

 ```
 func (s *Stack) Push(value interface{}) {